garrandall/popular-music-data/tracks/when-it-s-love-van-halen.md

 (Na na na-ah na na)
 You and I, we're gonna feel this thing together
 (Na na na-ah na na)
-When it's love, ooh
+When it's love, oh
 When it's love, baby
 You can feel it, yeah!
 We'll make it last forever
-Ooh-ooh, when it's love
+Oh-oh, when it's love